 “FFR is one of hundreds of local organizations making a difference in Ukraine,” says Patricia Maruschak, Director of Partnerships and Programs for PWRDF.
 “We’re listening to people on the ground and think they are best positioned to tell us what they need.”

 To date the organization has evacuated or assisted 645 people with disabilities, with more than 2,045 additional evacuations requested.
 After evacuation, most people face psychological difficulties and legal issues that need to be addressed in their destination country.

 Funds from PWRDF will support a 24-hour hotline that FFR has set up to handle requests from people with disabilities and their caregivers.
 Staff are helping Ukrainians with disabilities make a safe evacuation and get the medical supplies and support they need, including assistive technologies (wheelchairs, white canes, hearing devices).
 The hotline is also responding to requests for financial help, for accommodations in Ukraine and abroad (including hospitals, rehabilitation institutions) and for food, water and basic goods for daily living such as hygiene kits, personal care items and special dietary needs.

 How you can help

 Please continue to keep the people of Ukraine in your prayers.
-To make a donation to this response, click here or go to pwrdf.org/give-today and click on Ukraine Relief.
+To make a donation to this response, go to our donor page or go to pwrdf.org/give-today and click on Ukraine Relief.
 You may also donate by phone at 416-822-9083 or leave a voicemail toll-free at 1-866-308-7973 and we will return your call, or mail your cheque to PWRDF, 80 Hayden, 3rd floor, Toronto, Ontario, M4Y 3G2.